pydicom/pydicom/doc/tutorials/pixel_data/compressing.rst

 Compressing using pydicom
 -------------------------

-Currently, only the *RLE Lossless* transfer syntax is supported for compressing *Pixel Data* natively using *pydicom*.
-The easiest method is to pass the UID for *RLE Lossless* to :func:`Dataset.compress()
+The *RLE Lossless* and *JPEG-LS Lossless* transfer syntaxes are currently supported for lossless compression of *Pixel Data* using *pydicom*.
-<pydicom.dataset.Dataset.compress>`:
+The easiest compression method is to pass the UID for one of those transfer syntaxes to :func:`Dataset.compress()<pydicom.dataset.Dataset.compress>`:

 .. code-block:: python